Start performance testing now to avoid losing millions on Black Friday

 So, to give yourself the best chance of Black Friday success, consider these four areas before you begin performance testing your online presence:

-Website and mobile performance
+Website and mobile performance testing

 As mentioned, this is an obvious one, but testing your website and mobile app’s performance is critical.
 Load testing, in particular, must happen as online traffic surges are the main culprit when websites or mobile apps crash.
 This is down to a disparity between traffic levels and the capacity of your IT infrastructure.